-To enhance the standards of orthodontic treatment throughout Europe by provisions by by proving standard against which the orthodontists who so desire can be judged independent independent independent of the proving standard against which the orthodontists who so desire can be judged independent independent independent of the proving standard against which the orthodontists who so desire can be judged independent.
+To enhance the standards of orthodontic treatment throughout Europe by providing a standard against which the orthodontists who so desire can be judged independently of national examinations and barriers.

-The EBO would encourage the spirit of self-improvement among colleagues w recognised specialists in orthodontics within countries in Europe.
+The EBO would encourage the spirit of self-improvement among colleagues who are recognised specialists in orthodontics within countries in Europe.

-The standards of orthodontic treatment would be judged by an expert panel orthodontistsominate by the Council of the EuropeanOrthodontisociety(The Examination Board).
+The standards of orthodontic treatment would be judged by an expert panel of European orthodontists nominated by the Council of the European Orthodontic Society (The Examination Board).

-Table 1 Extract from the Articles of Association of the EOS, 2000 ted June 5
+Table 1 Extract from the Articles of Association of the EOS; adopted June 5th 2000

 The first Examination Committee was nominated in 1997 and its task was to set the standards, organise and execute the examinations.
 Since the first examination in 1997, at the EOS Congress in Valencia, a growing number of clinicians have been awarded Board membership and received the certificate of excellence (see Appendix 2).
 During this time national boards have also been set up.
 Though many similarities exist, all the examinations (American, European, Italian, French etc.) differ in various aspects as regards content, requirements, organisation and judgement systems (Duterloo and Sandler, 2004).
-The European Board is different from the other boards in the sense that it is an international boardcts independently of national barriers.
+The European Board is different from the other boards in the sense that it is an international board that acts independently of national barriers.

-2.3MEMBERSHIP CATEGORIES
+2.3 MEMBERSHIP CATEGORIES

-The European Board of Orthodontists has three membership categories:
+The European Board of Orthodontics has three membership categories: